 The acknowledgment of mobile market programs as a tool to increase food access and affordability is a big step in the right direction.
 The Farmers’ Truck plans to be a major player in providing mobile market vehicles to organizations as part of this National Strategy.
 We also commit to providing ongoing support to these programs.
 This will help them strike that balance between financial sustainability and social impact.

 How Can I Help?

 Every citizen across North America can be part of the solution by refusing to put hunger, poor nutrition, and health on the back-burner.
 We must talk about this topic so that we can make meaningful progress in helping to end hunger by 2030.

 Want to learn more about mobile markets and are wondering where to start?
-The Farmers’ Truck is hosting a webinar on Feb.
+The Farmers’ Truck hosted a webinar on Feb.
 8, 2023!
-The focus will be on mobile market programs and their significance in achieving the White House goal of ending hunger by 2030.
+The focus was on mobile market programs and their significance in achieving the White House goal of ending hunger by 2030.